pulumi/docs/content/tutorials/pulumi-fundamentals/create-a-pulumi-project/index.md

 {{% /chooser %}}

-This command prints output similar to the following example with a bit more information and status as it goes:
+This command creates all of the files you need, initializes a new stack named `dev` (an instance of the project), and installs any necessary dependencies:

 {{% choosable language typescript %}}